Titanic Construction Timeline

 Researched by Joshua Allen Milford.
 Sources include:

-Original H&W documents and designs.
+Original H&W documents.

 "Titanic: The Ship Magnificent" Volumes 1 & 2 by Bruce Beveridge, Scott Andrews, Steve Hall, and Daniel Klistorner.
 (2008)